-- 1 Close the action, anchor the buttstock against your upper leg and lift outward on the forearm takedown latch.
-At the same time, grasp the forearm and with the help of the left hand, pivot the forearm away from the barrels, removing the forearm. - 2 Open the action.
+1 Close the action, anchor the buttstock against your upper leg and lift outward on the forearm takedown latch.
+At the same time,

+- grasp the forearm and pivot the forearm away from the barrels, removing the forearm. - 2 Open the action.
 Carefully disengage the barrel lug from the hinge pin and lift the barrels upward and out of the action.